LorenzSF/schedule-agent-system/README.md

 ### Prerequisites

-- Python 3.12 or higher
+- Python 3.12 (If you use a new version, you may experience compatibility issues with other settings)
 - Google account
 - Azure OpenAI API access (or OpenAI API key)